XanaduAI/QHack-2019/code-of-conduct.md

 * If a participant engages in harassing behavior, the hackathon organisers may take any action they deem appropriate.
-This includes warning the offender, expulsion from the hackathon with no refund (if applicable), or reporting their behaviour to local law enforcement.
+This includes warning the offender, expulsion from the hackathon, or reporting their behaviour to local law enforcement.

 * We expect participants to follow these rules at hackathon and workshop venues and hackathon-related social events.